-1. Pleasure Driving is to be judged on the pleasure horse qualities of the horse in harness.
+- a.
+Pleasure Driving is to be judged on the pleasure horse qualities of the horse in harness.
 Performance of the horse shall be paramount; turnout is not to count.
-The Trail Walk, the Show Walk, and the Rocky Mountain Pleasure Gait are required both ways of the ring.
-Horses are to enter the ring counter clockwise at the Show Walk.
-The reverse is to be executed on the diagonal across the center of the ring at the Trail Walk.

-- 2. Any safe, serviceable two-wheel cart or four-wheel buggy with the exception of the fine harness buggy (Viceroy) is acceptable.
+The Trail Walk, the Show Gait, and the Rocky Mountain Pleasure Gait are required both ways of the ring.
+Horses are to enter the ring counterclockwise at the Show Gait.
+The reverse is to be executed on the diagonal across the center of the ring at the Trail Walk. - b.
+Any safe, serviceable two-wheel cart or four-wheel buggy with the exception of the fine harness buggy (Viceroy) is acceptable.
 Liverpool bits or snaffle bits fitted without flash nosebands are allowed.
-(See Tack Section) - 3.
+(See Tack Section) - c.
 For purposes of safety during line up, a header is required for each entry.
 The leader may release and hook the over check as needed and may attach a lead to the horse.
-Header is not to touch the horse otherwise. - 4.
-Backing is generally not required, but may be requested at the Judge's discretion. - 5.
-Attire: (See Attire Section) - 6.
-Class Faults: - a.
-Erratic movement, hesitation, or breaking gait. - b.
-Unsafe behavior (mandatory elimination from the class and the exhibitor is to be excused from the ring by the Judge) - c.
+Header is not to touch the horse otherwise. - d.
+Backing is generally not required but may be requested at the Judge's discretion. - e.
+Attire: (See Attire Section) - f.
+Class Faults: - i.
+Erratic movement, hesitation, or breaking gait. - ii.
+Unsafe behavior (mandatory elimination from the class and the exhibitor is to be excused from the ring by the Judge) - iii.
 The horse must stand quietly and back readily, if requested, in the lineup.
-Horses that rear in the shafts when asked to back must be disqualified. - d.
-The Judge must excuse any exhibitor with an unsafe vehicle or harness at any time during the class. - e.
-The Judge is requested to inspect each exhibitor and their entry at the start of the class for safety. - f.
-Not performing all three RMH gaits. - g.
-Excessive speed. - D. BAREBACK CLASS: Judging criteria Gait 60%; Performance (balance of exhibitor and horse)20%; Conformation and Temperament (responsiveness and attitude) 20% - 1.
+Horses that rear in the shafts when asked to back must be disqualified. - iv.
+The Judge must excuse any exhibitor with an unsafe vehicle or harness at any time during the class. - v.
+The Judge is requested to inspect each exhibitor and their entry at the start of the class for safety. - vi.
+Not performing all three RMH gaits. - vii.
+Excessive speed.

+- 4. BAREBACK CLASS: Judging criteria Gait 60%; Performance (balance of exhibitor and horse) 20%; Conformation and Temperament (responsiveness and attitude) 20% - a.
 English or Western or other casual attire is permitted.
 English or Western tack are permitted, but not mixed.
-No chaps or whips are permitted. - 2.
+No chaps or whips are permitted. - b.
 The ring protocol will be English protocol.
-All gaits will be called in sequence, both ways of the ring: Show Walk, Rocky Mountain Pleasure Gait, and Trail Walk.
-The last call will be the Trail Walk to the line-up. - 3.
-Horses will be required to reverse toward the rail. - 4.
+All gaits will be called in sequence, both ways of the ring: Show Gait, Rocky Mountain Pleasure Gait, and Trail Walk.
+The last call will be the Trail Walk to the line-up. - c.
+Horses will be required to reverse toward the rail. - d.
 Each horse will be called to back up straight three steps and return to the lineup and stand square.
-(See Index of Examples Stance)
+(See Index of Examples Stance) - e.
+Rider should maintain good balance on the horse at all gaits.

+f.
+Class Faults:

-- 5. Rider should maintain good balance on the horse at all gaits. - 6.
-Class Faults: - a.
-Not riding with both hands on the reins - b.
-Exhibitors holding on to the horse's mane to maintain balance. - c.
-Not maintaining good riding posture/balance, e.g., no slouching over the horse's withers or leaning backwards so as to ride on the exhibitor's tail bone (coccyx) with legs stretched forward. - d.
+- i.
+Not riding with both hands on the reins - ii.
+Exhibitors holding on to the horse's mane to maintain balance. - iii.
+Not maintaining good riding posture/balance, e.g., no slouching over the horse's withers or leaning backwards so as to ride on the exhibitor's tail bone (coccyx) with legs stretched forward. - iv.
 Excessive Speed.